KEMSING HERITAGE CENTRE

 Programme of Events

-The Heritage Centre will be presenting a number of talks and events during 2014/15 at St Edith Hall.
+The Heritage Centre will be presenting a number of talks during 2015 at St Edith Hall.

 Talks: 7.30pm Members Free - Non Members £2.50 unless specified